ExMember/exmember.github.io/_drafts/live-at-the-bike-2015-april-30-ace-ten.md

 I'm in a no-limit hold'em cash game with $5/$5 blinds and an allowed buy-in of
 $300 to $1000 dollars.

-The game is broadcast by Live at the Bike, so if you access to their archives and can actually watch this hand play out.
+The game is broadcast by Live at the Bike, so if you have access to their archives and can actually watch this hand play out.
 It's from the April 30, 2015 show and starts thirty-two minutes in.

 ## The action